crykn/guacamole/README.md

 **What is added:**

-* [StartOnFirstThreadHelper](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java): Starts a new JVM if the current one was not started with the `-XstartOnFirstThread` argument on macOS
+* [StartOnFirstThreadHelper](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java): Starts a new JVM if the current one was not started with the `-XstartOnFirstThread` argument on macOS; this is only needed for the LWJGL 3 backend!